teh-cmc/seq/README.md

 Note that the basic approach is just a special case of the batching approach that comes with a batch size of 1; meaning that every issues that applies to one actually applies to the other.
 I.e. cluster-wide "gaps" are definitely possible even without batches.

-### The read-repair strategy
+#### Further reading

+- [thesecretlivesofdata.com](http://thesecretlivesofdata.com/raft/) offers a great visual introduction to the inner workings of the Raft protocol.
+- ["In Search of an Understandable Consensus Algorithm"](http://ramcloud.stanford.edu/raft.pdf), the official Raft paper, describes all the nitty gritty implementation details of such a system.

+### Leaderless consistency

+A variation of the above approach consists of removing the need for a centralized Leader by using conflict-resolution strategies.
+A common strategy is to combined RW quorums with self-repairing reads.

+If those concepts seem a bit too distant for you, have a look at the *Further reading* section below; those articles will make everything crystal clear.
+In any case, I'll present a rapid explanation of the basic idea.

 Let's define:
 - N: the number of nodes in the cluster
 - R: the number of nodes to read from when querying for a new ID
 - W: the number of nodes that must acknowledge the value of the next generated ID

 If `R + W > N`, then the read set and the write set *always* overlap, meaning that *at least one* of `R` results is the most recent ID in the cluster.
-Using a simple read-repair conflict resolution strategy, we always keep the highest ID from the read set; thus essentially implementing a master-less quorum.
+Using a simple read-repair conflict resolution strategy, we can always keep the highest ID from the read set; thus essentially implementing a leader-less quorum.

-This solution offers the same exact pros & cons as the *consensus protocols* approach; except there is no uneven workload distribution anymore.
+This solution offers the same exact pros & cons as the basic *consensus protocols* approach; with the only difference that it completely removes the need for a centralized Leader that has to handle every single incoming query.
-Indeed, every node in the cluster can now handle its fair share of the incoming traffic, since there is no elected leader.
+The load is now evenly balanced between the nodes.

-Of course, network IO and lock contention within the cluster will still damage overall performance; but you really don't have a choice as long as you need a shared state between your nodes.
+Of course, network & disk I/O, distributed lock contention et al. are still the main restraint to overall performance; but you really don't have a choice as long as you need a shared state between your nodes...
+Unless you go for the [Flake model](#the-flake-model), that is.

-**Further reading**:
+Package [`RRSeq`](/rr_seq) is a direct, heavily documented, tested & benchmarked implementation of this leaderless strategy.

+#### Further reading

 - Werner Vogels' [famous post on consistency models](http://www.allthingsdistributed.com/2008/12/eventually_consistent.html) is certainly a must read when it comes to consistency in distributed systems.
-- Riak's [replication properties](http://docs.basho.com/riak/kv/2.1.4/developing/app-guide/replication-properties/) is a great example of using {N,R,W} and conflict resolution strategies to adjust trade-offs between consistency and availability.
+- Riak's [replication properties](http://docs.basho.com/riak/kv/2.1.4/developing/app-guide/replication-properties/) is a great example of using {N,R,W} knobs and conflict resolution strategies to adjust trade-offs between consistency and availability.

-### The read-repair strategy + client-side caching
+- [Peter Bourgon's talk](https://www.youtube.com/watch?v=em9zLzM8O7c) about (mostly) [Soundclound's Roshi](https://github.com/soundcloud/roshi) presents a system that achieves consistency without consensus, using CRDTs and self-repairing reads and writes.

 ### The Flake model